openscholcomms/cookiecutter-openjournal/guide.md

 # User Guide

-This guide describes how to manage and review submissions for an OpenJournal.
+This guide describes how to manage and review submissions for an Open Journal.
 We make use of `OJ` as a placeholder for the name of the journal.

 ## For Authors